 * “A new season’s begun for a father and son!
 And everything grows a little faster, every moment stretches longer, and it will only get much stronger!
 We will be together, leaving our cares behind forever, at the first sign of spring!
 The heat of the sun will shine right through, never a moment comes too soon!
 At the first sign of spring!
 At the first sign of spring… At the first sign of spring!”

 * I like the contrast between Bambi and the Great Prince’s personalities when Friend Owl walks in on them.
 The former is pretty unphased while the latter is quietly mortified.

-* Anyone familiar with Disney movie formulas knows this goodbye is not even close to the end, but it is a more convincing fakeout than most.
-The original “Bambi” had the odd implication that at some point Bambi went to go live in a different forest, and in the source material the Great Prince did send Bambi to go live with a doe instead of raising him himself.
+* Anyone who’s familiar with Disney movie formulas knows this third act farewell is not even close to the end, but it is a more convincing fakeout than most.
+The original “Bambi” had this odd implication that at some point Bambi went to go live in a different forest, and in the source material, the Great Prince actually did send Bambi to go live with a doe instead of raising him himself.
 So people who know their Bambi history will catch that reference.